 Where: Kheng Pin Cafe, Penang Road, Georgetown

-Like Uncle Lau’s ‘omakase’ Loh Bak; a deep fried snack that comprises of marinated pork rolls, crispy prawn fritters, bean curd, fish balls, sweet potatoes and yam.
-Don’t be fooled by the vegetarian ingredients – everything is fried in batter, and served with a special gravy for dipping that’s really just chilli sauce and egg whites.
+Uncle Lau’s ‘omakase’ Loh Bak is a deep fried snack that comprises of marinated pork rolls, crispy prawn fritters, bean curd, fish balls, sweet potatoes and yam.
+Don’t be fooled by the vegetarian ingredients – everything is fried in batter and served with a special gravy for dipping that’s made out of chili sauce and egg white.

 #10 Eggs-perimental Omelettes, Anyone?